lyteword/chspurgeon-tod/volume-3/psalm-73.md

 **Verse 22.** *I was as a beast before thee.* I permitted my mind to be wholly occupied with *sensible things,* like the beasts that perish, and did not look into a future state, nor did I consider nor submit to the wise designs of an unerring providence. *Adam Clarke.*

 **Verse 22.** *I was as a beast before thee.* The original has in it no word of comparison; it ought to be rather translated, *I was a very beast before thee,* and we are told that the Hebrew word being in the plural number, gives it a peculiar emphasis, indicating some monstrous or astonishing beast.
 It is the word used by Job which is interpreted "behemoth, "—"I was a very monster before thee, "not only a beast, but one of the most brutish of all beasts, one of the most stubborn and intractable of all beasts.
 I think no man can go much lower than this in humble confession.
-This is a description of human nature, and of the old man in the renewed saint which is not to be excelled. *C.H.S.*
+This is a description of human nature, and of the old man in the renewed saint which is not to be excelled. *C. H. S.*

 **Verse 22.** Among the many arguments to prove the penman of the Scripture inspired by the Spirit of God, this is not the last and least—that the penmen of holy writ do record their own faults and the faults of their dearest and nearest relatives.
 For instance hereof, how coarsely doth David speak of himself: *So foolish was I, and ignorant: I was as a beast before thee.* And do you think that the face of St. Paul did look the more foul by being drawn with his own pencil, when he says, "I was a murderer, a persecutor, the greatest of sinners, "etc?
 This is not usual in the writings of human authors, who praise themselves to the utmost of what they could, and rather than lose a drop of applause they will lick it up with their own tongues.
 Tully writes very copiously in setting forth the good service which he did the Roman state, but not a word of his covetousness, of his affecting popular applause, of his pride and vain glory, of his mean extraction and the like.
 Whereas, clean contrary, Moses sets down the sin and punishment of his own sister, the idolatry and superstition of Aaron his brother, and his own fault in his preposterous striking the rock, for which he was excluded the land of Canaan. *Thomas Fuller.*